Civil Rights Act of 1960: State of the Union Address

-In the annual presidential State of the Union speech on January 7, 1960, Eisenhower spoke out about the necessity for advancement in civil rights legislation, referencing constitutionality as justification.
-He discussed the fact that some citizens were still deprived of their right to vote, despite constitutional guarantees, and that protecting this right should be a top priority.
+In the annual presidential State of the Union speech on January 7, 1960, Eisenhower spoke out on the necessity of advancing civil rights legislation, citing constitutionality as justification.
+He noted that some citizens were still deprived of their right to vote despite constitutional guarantees, and that protecting this right should be a top priority.
 With reference to the recommendations he made to Congress, he stated, "I trust that Congress will thus signal to the world that our Government is striving for equality under law for all our people."

 Statement Upon Signing

 President Eisenhower also issued a statement upon signing the Civil Rights Act of 1960, stating that he felt the law would serve as a "historic step forward in the field of civil rights."
 Also within this statement, he emphasized the importance of certain provisions put forth by the law.
 He also discussed his predictions of what favorable outcomes would occur in result of these provisions:

 Of Title II: "By authorizing the FBI to investigate certain bombings or attempted bombings of schools, churches and other structures, the Act will deter such heinous acts of lawlessness."

 Of Title VI: "It holds great promise of making the Fifteenth Amendment of the Constitution fully meaningful."